Thank you for subscribing

 • Vacuum cleaner – apart from emptying the receptable, check whether you can wash the filters.
 If you can’t, tap as much dirt and dust off as you can.
 Check the nozzle for any debris blockages, and cut hairs and threads from the brush head with a pair of scissors (taking care not to snip away the bristles).

 • Clothes dryer – clear out any debris, then rub the drum with a microfibre cloth dipped in mild dish soap diluted in hot (but not boiling) water.
 Tumble a load of clean clothes or towels to dry.
 To clean out your dryer’s exhaust vent, you will need to hire a professional or buy a dryer vent cleaning kit.
+Find out which type of clothes dryer is more energy efficient and economical.

 4. Buy some vinegar and bicarb soda

-Even if you prefer to use store-bought cleaning products, always keep extra vinegar and bicarbonate of soda (also called bicarb or baking soda) in your home.
-Vinegar and bicarbonate can be used in a wide variety of cleaning tasks across all rooms in your house and are phenomenal at stain removal (and can save you money at the same time).
+Vinegar and bicarbonate can be used in a wide variety of cleaning tasks across all rooms in your house and are effective when it comes to stain removal (and can save you money at the same time).

 Here are just a few ways that you can use these common household products: